sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/overlay.rst

 ``pc_range`` is a good idea:

-* When overlaying an RGB clip using the ``add``, ``subtract`` or ``multiply`` modes, the range of the overlay clip is better, if it is 0-255, since this will enable completely dark areas not to influence the result (instead of adding 16 to every value).
+* When overlaying an RGB clip using the ``add``, ``subtract`` or ``multiply`` modes, the range of the overlay clip is better, if it is full range (PC range), since this will enable completely dark areas not to influence the result (instead of adding 16 to every value; since 16 is the "limited" range lowest nominal value).
 * When NOT doing a colorspace conversion on output.
 If the output colorspace (RGB vs. YUV) is different from the input, the scale will be wrong.
 If ``pc_range=true``, and input is RGB, while output is YV16, the YV16 will have an invalid range, and not CCIR-601 range.
 * Planar RGB formats are also supported besides 8 bit packed RGB formats plus RGB48/RGB64.
-* "blend" mode keeps original RGB format, no YUV intermediate conversion is used.
+* "blend", "add", and "subtract" modes keep original RGB format, no YUV intermediate conversion is used for RGB input.

 **Outputting RGB**